JRHB314/UnityWorkshop/Part_1_Walk_Animation.md

 Next to the `Save As` input box, hit the dropdown arrow for full view.<br> Name the clip “walkBack” and save it in the Animations folder.<br>
 <br>
-Change sample rate to 7.
-This is essentially your frames per second.
+Change `Samples` to 7.
+This is sample rate, essentially frames per second.
 For a simple pixel animation like this it needs to be rather low. <br>
 In Project pane, find your character's spritesheet, open up the individual sprites, and drag the very first sprite into the beginning of the animation timeline (0:0). <br>
 Drag the next 7 sprites into 0:1, 0:2, etc. They should all be facing back.<br>